jjude/thlt/README.md

 6. delete a site
 7. create, modify & delete an entry
 8. generate static htmls, including feeds.xml and sitemap. these are stored in the output folder configured earlier
+9. sync with a folder (folder should be reachable from where the app is hosted without a password)
-9. import entries from files
+10. import entries from files
+11. tags (not planning to introduce categories)

 ###Laundry List of features to be implemented (in no particular order)
 1. forgot password